 After you have a list of five or six, you can reach out.

 - Talk to another doctor.
-If your primary physician is not involved in the case in any way, he or she may know reputable medical malpractice attorneys in your region.
+If your primary physician is not involved in the case in any way, they may know reputable medical malpractice attorneys in your region.

 - Ask your family and friends.
-Your personal network is always a valuable source to find a good attorney.
-If you do get some names, be certain that you evaluate that attorney yourself.
-Never just take someone’s word for it on something this important.
+Your personal network is always a valuable source to find a good malpractice attorney.

-So, you have found some of the best medical malpractice lawyers to represent you.
-Now you should contact their office by phone, email or via their website.
+So, you have found some of the best medical malpractice lawyers around.
+It’s now time to contact them by phone, email, or via their website.
 Here are some vital points to inquire about:

 - What is the lawyer's fee agreement, and how are case costs paid?
 Most medical malpractice attorneys work on contingency.
 This means that he will be paid a percentage of any sum that is collected through a settlement of judgment.
 Regarding costs, you need to know if the firm will cover upfront legal fees, including expert witnesses, document prep and court filing fees, which will then be reimbursed by your settlement.

-- What is the lawyer’s policy on giving legal work to assistants and paralegals?
-You need to know that your case will be handled for the most part by the lawyer himself.
+- What is the lawyer's policy on giving legal work to assistants and paralegals?
+It’s common to give some tasks to paralegals and associates (this typically saves you money), but you need to know that the bulk of the legal work will be hired by the attorney.

-If you have decided on a medical malpractice attorney, you need to provide him or her with a lot of documentation for the best result.
+If you have decided on a medical malpractice attorney, you need to provide them with a lot of documentation for the best result.

 These cases are very complicated, and your attorney will need to have all of this documentation available to have a shot at winning your case at settlement or verdict: